jonmorrissmith/RpiTrainDisplay/README.md

 # RGB Matrix Train Departure Board
-Rather than paying rather a lot of money, you can your own RGB matrix train departure board.
+A way to build your own RGB matrix train departure board powered by a Raspberry Pi.

-Command line or via a light-weight web-page you can access on any device.
+Configurable via a light-weight web-page or the command line.

 You can select:
 * All trains from a station
 * All trains from a station on a specified platform
 * All trains from a station to a specified destination
-* Or combinations of the above.
+* Or combinations of the above

 Default display:
-* The next train with calling points
+* The next train with calling points, operator and formation
 * The following two departures - destination and departure times
 * Any delay-related messages